Purpose of Study

 • Dance – sequences of dance lessons delivered by a specialist for all classes R – Y6 across the year

-• POWER Programme – raising physical fitness levels and increasing engagement in sport for 30 of the most inactive KS2 pupils
+• POWER Programme – raising physical fitness levels and increasing engagement in sport for 30 of the most inactive KS2 children

 • Balanceability Training – an accredited Foundation Stage “Learn to Cycle programme for Reception children for up to 30 children